Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 Motivational Interviewing in Youth Work

-Learn about the main concepts of Motivational Interviewing.
-You’ll gain tools for initiating change talk to help the young people you serve define and reach their goals.
-You’ll learn how to assess their readiness for change.
+Youth work is all about supporting positive change.
+The rapport you build as a youth worker puts you in an ideal position to use Motivational Interviewing skills.
+Rather than giving advice or instruction, you’ll be able to have collaborative conversations.
+Gain tools for initiating change talk to help the young people you serve define and reach their goals.
+Learn how to assess their readiness for change.
 Motivational Interviewing is a collaborative, youth-centered approach to strengthen a person’s own motivation and commitment to change.
-Every youth worker needs this skill set!

 Supporting Effective Youth-Adult Partnerships